techievee/ethash-mining-pool/www/README.md

-# Front-End Statistics for the Ethash Mining Pool
+# Front-End Statistics for the ETC Mining Pool

 Front End component for the Ethash mining pool.